nchudnovets/merezhyvo-ut/README.md

 ## Privacy

 *   No tracking, no analytics, no telemetry.

 *   No calls to third-party analytics or crash reporting services.

 *   All browsing data (history, bookmarks, passwords) stays inside the app sandbox on the device.

+*   HTTPS-only / HTTPS-preferred modes with in-app certificate validation and clear security indicators.

+*   WebRTC can be fully disabled, or automatically disabled when Tor is enabled, to reduce IP-leak surface.

+*   Built-in password autofill never uses the system clipboard: credentials are sent directly from encrypted storage into page forms and only live in memory long enough to fill the fields.

 Tor support can improve privacy by routing traffic through the Tor network, but:

 *   Merezhyvo is **not** the official Tor Browser.

 *   It does **not** include all Tor Browser hardening and fingerprinting protection.

-For sensitive use, please follow the Tor Project's recommendations and combine Tor with good security practices.
+For sensitive use, please follow the Tor Project’s recommendations and combine Tor with good security practices.

 - - -